 Most of the fun of writing is using your words to tell a story.
-They course across the page, delighting in the joys of Maureen finally finding her Henry, shuddering as Ingrid uncovers her third dead body of the day, or mourning with Carlos for his lost mother.
-But I’m not here to talk about words.
-I’m here to sing the praises of punctuation; specifically, the Oxford comma.
+The words skip across the page, delighting in the joys of Maureen finally finding her Henry, shuddering as Ingrid uncovers her third dead body of the day, or mourning with Carlos for his lost mother.
+But I'm not here to talk about words.
+I'm here to sing the praises of punctuation, specifically, the Oxford comma.

 What Is an Oxford Comma?

-Most people I’ve met have no idea what the Oxford comma is, but it’s probably something that you have used in the past.
+Most people I've met have no idea what the Oxford comma is, but it's probably something that you have used.
 What is it?
-It’s a punctuation mark so fantastic that a hipster band wrote a song about it.
+It's a punctuation mark so fantastic that a hipster band wrote a song about it.
 But basically, it's the last comma used in a list.

 The last comma in that sentence above is an Oxford comma, also known as the serial comma or the Harvard comma.
-Its name is always pretentious, and its purpose is always the same: it comes before the conjunction (in this case, “and”) in a list.
+Its purpose is always the same: it comes before the conjunction (in this case, “and”) in a list of items.